-Let's open our Bibles to Luke 18 and we will look at the text of verses 35 through 43, it is the last section in the eighteenth chapter of Luke's glorious gospel.
-Luke chapter 18 verses 35 through 43.
+Let's open our Bibles to Luke 18 and we will look at the text of verses 35 through 43.
+It is the last section in the 18th chapter of Luke's glorious gospel.
+Luke chapter 18, verses 35 through 43.
 Listen as I read.

 The New Testament record of Jesus' miracles began with the wedding in Cana where He turned water into wine.
 That's how it all began.
-It ends here...it ends here with Him giving sight to the blind.
-Although it is a brief incident in which He curses a fig tree while in Jerusalem during His Passion Week.
+It ends here.
+It ends here with Him giving sight to the blind.
+Oh there is a brief incident in which He curses a fig tree while in Jerusalem during His Passion Week.
 But as far as miracles related to people and public, this is the last one.
 It all started in Cana in the north of Galilee in an insignificant village in the foothills atop the Sea of Galilee and it all ended in the south of Judea in a historically significant town in the lowlands atop the Dead Sea.

 Rejection is set.
 Death is inescapable.
 The shallow crowd that hails Him on His entry into the city will be the same crowd that a few days later cries for His blood.
 The great apostasy in Israel has led the Jews to execute their own Lord and Messiah, according to God's predetermined plan, yes, but without escaping the guilt of their crime.
-And from here on, there are no stories of conversion in Jerusalem during Passion Week, no stories of salvation in the last says, just two at the cross, a thief and a Centurion who was a Roman.
+And from here on, there are no stories of conversion in Jerusalem during Passion Week, no stories of salvation in the last days, just two at the cross, a thief, and a Centurion who was a Roman.
 But until those two conversions, the days are bleak and filled with suffering.
 This is the last shining light what happens in Jericho before the darkness of His suffering begins.
 There is not one joyful note from the time He walks out of Jericho until He is nailed to a cross.
-Only a few days for Him.
-For us, I'm afraid, could be a few years because the details must be seen in all their majesty and glory.
-He is, after all, the Man of Sorrows and for us, we're going to take the sorrowful journey with Him and it will last, I warn you, a long time.
-But it has to because these final days of Jesus are the reason He came and they are filled with inexhaustible richness and we must drink as deeply as we can the very cup that He drank.
+Only a few days for Him; for us, I'm afraid, could be a few years because the details must be seen in all their majesty and glory.
+He is, after all, the Man of Sorrows, and for us, we're going to take the sorrowful journey with Him and it will last, I warn you, a long time.
+But it has to, because these final days of Jesus are the reason He came and they are filled with inexhaustible richness and we must drink as deeply as we can the very cup that He drank.
 But on the way to Jerusalem, before the darkness sets in, there are two wonderfully beautiful salvation stories that Luke gives us.
 They occur in Jericho.
 These are two stories that stand in stark contrast to the belief...to the unbelief and the hatred of Israel's leaders.
-These are two stories that are in contrast to the shallow superficial praise offered by the crowd that was so fickle, two stores if salvation, two prodigals brought home for the joy of God, two outcasts, two hated sinners.
+These are two stories that are in contrast to the shallow, superficial praise offered by the crowd that was so fickle; two stores if salvation, two prodigals brought home for the joy of God, two outcasts, two hated sinners.
 And they are the lowest of the low.
-One, a blind man begging which means he had no one to care for him.
+One, a blind man begging, which means he had no one to care for him.
 The other a tax collector, the most hated and despised of all people in Israel.
-And the other two trophies of sovereign grace at the cross were also outcasts, a wretched, hated, executed criminal and a despised Roman.
-This is an indictment of massive proportions against the nation Israel...a beggar, a tax collector, a thief and a Roman centurion.
-It is a reminder that the Lord chooses the poor and the lowly for His Kingdom.
+And the other two trophies of sovereign grace at the cross were also outcasts: a wretched, hated, executed criminal and a despised Roman.
+This is an indictment of massive proportions against the nation Israel: a beggar, a tax collector, a thief, and a Roman centurion.
+It is a reminder that the Lord chooses the poor and the lowly for His kingdom.